 If you would like to learn more about other conditions which can be treated with orthodontics there are videos of many other conditions on our Orthodontics page.
 We also have a financial options page to find out more about payment options.

 At Seaman Family Dentistry in Lenexa, KS we want to help you recognize and treat these early orthodontic problems.
 If you feel your child may need or could benefit from early orthodontic care, please call us to schedule an appointment with Dr. Seaman to discuss it further or ask him at your child’s next visit to the office.

 Proper Care of Orthodontic Appliances

 Once your child has an appliance, it is important to keep it clean and safe.
 The appliance should be brushed regularly with your toothbrush and toothpaste.
 Removable appliances should be in a case when they are not in the child’s mouth.
 Do not put them in a paper towel or napkin, this is the most common way appliances are accidentally thrown away.
 Never leave an appliance in the reach of an animal.
 Animals, especially dogs, are attracted to the smell of the appliance and they will destroy it, this is the second most common reason appliances need to be replaced during treatment.
-Below is a video showing the proper cleaning of your appliances.
 Some patients also prefer to place their appliances into a denture cleaning solution once a month in the morning (about 30-40 minutes) to remove orders and freshen it up – this is optional.